PREDICT-EPFL/Distributed-DeeP-LCC/README.md

-# DIstributed-DeeP-LCC
+# Distributed-DeeP-LCC
-DIstributed DeeP-LCC for CAV cooperation in mixed traffic
+Distributed DeeP-LCC for CAV cooperation in mixed traffic